Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

 The objectives of the software architecture are:

- - Designed for testability: The software parts have interfaces which allow to test that part individually.
+ - Designed for testability: The software parts have interfaces which allow to test those parts individually.
  - A use case driven approach: The architecture shall be centered on use cases and not depend on implementation details.
  - Flexible structure: The software shall not be hard to adjust to changing hardware, development frameworks or external/third party libraries.